socketsupply/components/docs/src/api/stateandprops.md

 provided by the top-most parent component).

 `.setState()` receives a value that describes the state of the component, under the hood this is a plain old javascript object.
-It's values may be used by the component's render function.
-It should only contain primatives.
-State will only be persisted across re-renders for components that have an id.
+Its values may be used by the component's render function.
+It should only contain primative values.
+State will only be persisted across re-renders for components that have an `id` property.

 `.setState()` will not cause a re-render.
 The reasoning behind this is that `state` can be updated independently, as needed and rendering happens only when